RetroDECK/ES-DE/README.md

 # ES-DE Frontend

-ES-DE (formerly EmulationStation Desktop Edition) is a frontend for browsing and launching games from your multi-platform collection.
+ES-DE (EmulationStation Desktop Edition) is a frontend for browsing and launching games from your multi-platform collection.

 It's officially supported on Linux, macOS, Windows and Android but can also be used on BSD Unix and the Raspberry Pi if you build it yourself from source code.